-(Answer) I have to say there is something unclear in this case.
-If the court proceedings in Washington(WA) court have been duly made, i.e. (i) the WA court had proper jurisdiction and (ii) he was duly served, you can apply for its execution in Korea to the Korean court.
-Otherwise, you may initiate whole process de nuvo in Korea.
+(Answer) I have to say that there is something unclear in this case.
+If the court proceedings in Washington(WA) court have been duly made, i.e. (i) the WA court had proper jurisdiction and (ii) he was duly served, you can apply for its execution in Korea.
+Otherwise, you may initiate the whole process de nuvo in Korea.
 The second threshold seems to have been met here.
-Thus, the real issue here rather be the first one.
+Thus, the real issue here rather is the first one.

-When you apply for an execution of WA ruling, the Korean court will review these thresholds and if it finds something is missing, the application will be denied.
-Alternatively, you may initiate whole process (child support suit) in Korean court de nuvo.
+When you apply for the execution of WA ruling, the Korean court will review these thresholds and if it finds something is missing, the application will be denied.
+Alternatively, you may initiate the whole process (child support suit) in Korean court de nuvo.